makersmakingchange/Willow-Joystick/README.md

 The device is comprised of off-the-shelf electronics and hardware, a custom PCB and 3D printed parts.
 The overall cost of materials (including materials required in bulk) for a single build is about $180 (plus shipping).
 In larger quantities, the cost of materials is closer to $135.

-The Willow Joystick is open assistive technology (OpenAT).
+The Willow Joystick is Open Assistive Technology (OpenAT) and is certified as Open Source Hardware by the Open Source Hardware Association under the OSHWA UID [CA000062](https://certification.oshwa.org/ca000062.html).
 Under the terms of the open source licenses, the device may be built, used, and improved upon by anyone.

 <img src="Photos/Willow_Joystick.jpg" height="400" alt="Willow joystick."><img src="Photos/Willow_Joystick_With_Ramp.jpg" height="400" alt="Willow joystick.">